 - Pattern Engine.
-Pattern Engine delegates monitoring tasks to the Monitoring Component by means of the Query interface.
+Pattern Engine delegates monitoring tasks to the MPD by means of the Query interface.
 Monitoring Components notifies detected events by means of the Event Consumer interface. (see section 2.5) - GUI.
-The Graphical User Interface may submit monitoring tasks to the Monitoring Component by means of the Query interface.
+The Graphical User Interface may submit monitoring tasks to the MPD by means of the Query interface.
 The GUI receives detected events by means of the Event Consumer interface. (section 2.5) - Cloud Platforms (e.g. FIWARE Context Broker or MindSphere).
-The Monitoring Component is able to consume events generated by specific cloud platform thanks to the availability of platform specific adapters. (section 2.2) - SDN Controller.
-The Monitoring Controller consumes network level events generated by the SDN Controller and made available by the OpenDaylight (ODL) Cardinal plugin (or similar). (section 2.2.7) - VIM: The Monitoring Controller consumes network level events generated by the OpenStack (Virtual Infrastructure Manager) and made available via the Compute API. (section 2.2.5) - Filed Devices.
-Monitoring Component aggregates events generated by Field Devices and made available via the Web Of Things (WoT) interface. (section 2.2.8)
+The MPD is able to consume events generated by specific cloud platform thanks to the availability of platform specific adapters. (section 2.2) - SDN Controller.
+The Monitoring Controller consumes network level events generated by the SDN Controller and made available by the OpenDaylight (ODL) Cardinal plugin (or similar). (section 2.2.7) - VIM: The Monitoring Controller consumes network level events generated by the OpenStack (Virtual Infrastructure Manager) and made available via the Compute API. (section 2.2.5)